kalilamali/bacteria_analyzer/README.md

 # Bacteria analyzer
-This is a program for handling data related to growth rates of different bacteria at different temperatures.
+This is an interactive program for handling data related to growth rates of different bacteria at different temperatures.

 ### Instructions